freesoft/detox_bot2/PROJECT_PROPOSAL.md

 * machine leanring based toxicity/salty chat filtering engine
 * and integerated application that uses the engine ( probably simple web chat app and things like chatbot )

+# dataset

+Unfortunately, there are very limited toxic/comment we can utilize.
+We weren't able to find those dataset exists in public.<br/>
+Only thing we found so far is Kaggle's toxic comment classification challenge dataset and we are going to use the set to train our classifier. https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge

 # Solutions for the project